 3rd, Persistence, and courage.
 As we know, to be an independent artist, it is with lots of pressure and competition.
 If you don’t work hard and fight against the difficulties and your limits, you won’t be able to approve yourself.
 Believe in your heart with ambitions, don’t easily give-up for any frustration, never lose your strength and direction.
 Comparing with men, women are somehow easier to give up.

 After all, it doesn’t matter for a man or a woman artist, to be a real good artist, this profession requests intelligence and a strong mind, besides the skills and techniques.
 Therefore, the quality of the artwork counts!
 I was born during the Cultural Revolution and I grew up, under the official promotion of “Men and Women are Equal: a woman is half of the sky”.
 Among my five-member family, I have a younger sister, my parents, and my grandmother.
-My grandmother was born in the revolution of 1911 from a family-owned old-style private school.
+My grandmother was born in the revolution of 1911 in a family-owned old-style private school.

 So she had an education and graduated with her senior middle school.
 The only man in my family is my father who actually is the quiet one, instead, all of the women have strong characters 🙂 My grandmother was a very strong independent woman.
 She married a very nice man who was a big engineer in the garment industry, but unfortunately, he had died too early from a medical accident at his forty.
 So my grandmother was alone and brought up my mother.
-She worked as an accountant in a factory, supported my mother studying, completing her university.
+She worked as an accountant in a factory, supported my mother in studying, completing her university.
 Since the beginning, she always said, a good education is extremely important for a woman.
 We should first establish a profession and become economically independent before settling a family.
 It is quite unusual in my generation, I think.
 So I grew up under such a family.
 I never feel that I’m second sex.
 I don’t have any doubt about equality with a man.
-In the schools, I was always the top.
+In the schools, I was always at the top.
 And I am always in the best schools.
 But, please don’t think I am a lucky one.
 No, life has never been easy to me, as an artist, as a person, and as a woman.
 But I always worked very hard with both art-making and making a living.
 And I enjoyed the experience and struggles.
 I didn’t fight in the sense of being a woman, I’m more fighting to be a confident person and a good artist.

 Also, you may ask me, what about love in life being a woman?
 I have been very clear since the beginning that I won’t give up myself for a man.
 I want to be myself.
 The man who loves me should respect and like who I am.
 I like to be friends with the man, and I have learned a lot from them too.
 I think the most important is to be fair and equal to each other.